somitmittal/Microsoft-Graph-API-Integration-For-Email-Sending-Retrieval/README.md

 To test the application:

-1. Send an email using the `/api/email/send` endpoint
+1. Send an email using the `/email/send` endpoint
-2. Wait for the scheduled retrieval or manually trigger it with `/api/email/retrieve`
+2. Wait for the scheduled retrieval or manually trigger it with `/email/retrieve`
 3. Check the MongoDB database for stored emails

 ## Security Considerations

 - All sensitive information is stored in environment variables
 - No credentials are committed to the repository
-- Token refresh is handled automatically
+- Token cache and refresh is handled automatically

 ## Future Improvements

 - Add unit and integration tests
-- Implement Docker containerization
 - Add support for email filtering and search
 - Improve error handling and retry mechanisms